 Revcontent doesn’t do that.
 They don’t care if you’re sending traffic to a squeeze page, a blog post, or even a sales page.
 The CPC’s stay the same.

 Before I dive into the case study, I want to briefly explain what native ads are just in case you’re not entirely sure.

 Native Ads Explanation

-In short, native ads are ads that blend in to the content that’s surrounding them.
+In short, native ads are ads that blend into the content that’s surrounding them.
 They’re supposed to look like more content.

 These ads are typically displayed on content-heavy sites like Forbes, Washington Examiner, and Newsweek.
 Take a look at the image below: